pmacg/clsz-hermitian-clustering/README.md

 ## Implementation

 This repository conatins a straightforward python implementation of the algorithm.
+It is intended mainly as example code to encourage experimentation and extension.